andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 (2)

-A person who commits an offence against subsection (1) is liable on conviction to— (a)
+A person who commits an offence against subsection (1) is liable on conviction to,— (a)

+for an individual,—
+(i)

-imprisonment for a term not exceeding 6 months; or
+imprisonment for a term not exceeding 6 months; or (ii)

+a fine not exceeding $12,000:
 (b)

-a fine not exceeding $4,000.
+for any other person, a fine not exceeding $15,000.

 (3)

-A person commits an infringement offence if the person does anything specified as an infringement offence in a COVID-19 order.
+A person commits an infringement offence if the person— (a)

+does anything specified as an infringement offence in this Act or a COVID-19 order; or (b)

+breaches a rule made under section 32Q.

 (4)

 A person who commits an infringement offence is liable to— (a)

-an infringement fee of $300; or
+an infringement fee of,—
-(b)
+(i)

+for an individual, $4,000 or any lesser or equal amount prescribed by regulations made under section 33; or (ii)

+for any other person, $12,000 or any lesser or equal amount prescribed by the regulations; or (b)

-a fine imposed by a court not exceeding $1,000.
+a fine imposed by a court not exceeding,—
+(i)

+for an individual, $12,000 or any lesser or equal amount prescribed by the regulations; or (ii)

+for any other person, $15,000 or any lesser or equal amount prescribed by the regulations.

 Section 26(1): amended, on 6 August 2020, by section 10 of the COVID-19 Public Health Response Amendment Act 2020 (2020 No 57).